felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* Refactored the WpssoJsonProHeadProduct class to remove Schema ProductModel markup, add more variable product properties to each Schema Offer, and optimize the creation of offers for single and variable products (lib/pro/head/product.php).

 == Upgrade Notice ==

+= 1.42.3-dev.4 =

+(2019/04/17) Added more debug logging in the WpssoJsonProPropAggregateRating and WpssoJsonProPropReview classes (Pro version).

 = 1.42.2 =